 Avrelii: From the point of view of the concept, creating dry historical content is boring even in terms of development.
 If you want to implement and if there is an opportunity to bring something that has never been seen before, then you should do it.
 Someone condemns it, but for someone, it may be exactly what the Tempest game has made different and more unique among other projects.

-Volodymyr: Tell me, please, what other parts of the Sea Dogs did you play?
+Volodymyr: Tell me, please, what other parts of the Sea Dogs game series did you play?

-Avrelii: The second Sea Dogs game (Pirates of the Caribbean), several times and at different times.
+Avrelii: Sea Dogs 2 (Pirates of the Caribbean), several times and at different times.
 But that's where my experience ended.

 Volodymyr: Are you playing now?